ludex15/FUSIONSOLAR2MQTT/README.md

 Can be integrated with automatization platform that can connect to MQTT broker.
-(I used openHAB + HUAWEI SUN 2000L) (this guide needs to be improved, if you have any questions, do not hesitate to contact me) This app uses api client from https://github.com/EnergieID/FusionSolar
+(I used openHAB + HUAWEI SUN 2000L) (this guide needs to be improved, if you have any questions, do not hesitate to contact me) This app uses api client from https://github.com/EnergieID/FusionSolar This app does not use KIOSK but openAPI northbound account.
 ## Setup
 This guide should help you create MQTT client for your huawei inverter to get data.